Wu Wei: the Chinese art of effortless action

 In this article, we’ll take a closer look at what Wu Wei is all about, its history, and the key principles behind it.
 We’ll also explore how it has influenced various traditions and cultural practices, along with its modern-day uses in our everyday lives.

-What Is the Meaning of Wu Wei in a Nutshell?
+What is the meaning of Wu Wei in a nutshell?

 Wu Wei (无为 / 無為) is the practice of aligning ourselves with the natural flow of life instead of resisting, fighting against, or trying to control it.